Losing your licence: Suspensions and disqualifications

 As well as that general disqualification power, disqualification is an optional penalty for many driving offences, while for a number of more serious offences the judge has to disqualify you automatically.

-You may also be disqualified in some other situations – for example if you don’t have a current licence and you’ve accumulated too many demerit points or have a driver licence stop order made against you (see below).
+You may also be disqualified in some other situations – for example if you don’t have a current licence and you’ve accumulated too many demerit points or have a driver licence stop order made against you.

 Note: When disqualification is an automatic penalty for a particular offence, the judge can still decide to not disqualify you if there are special reasons relating to the offence.
-In some cases, the judge can order a community-based sentence (like community work) instead of disqualifying you (see “Losing your licence: Suspensions and disqualifications” in this chapter).
+In some cases, the judge can order a community-based sentence (like community work) instead of disqualifying you.

 Penalties for driving while disqualified

-On your third or later conviction you can be jailed for up to two years or fined up to $6,000, and you’ll get an additional disqualification for at least one year.
+On your third or later conviction you can be imprisoned for up to two years or fined up to $6,000, and you’ll get an additional disqualification for at least one year.

 How do I get my licence back after I’ve been disqualified?